AWS vs Deno Deploy for Solo Developers

 Quick Comparison

-| Feature | AWS | Deno Deploy |
+| Feature | AWS (Lambda) | Deno Deploy |

 |---|---|---|

-| Type | Full enterprise cloud platform | Edge serverless platform |
+| Type | Full enterprise cloud platform, 200+ services | Edge serverless platform on V8 isolates |

-| Pricing | Pay-as-you-go / Complex | Free tier / $20/mo Pro |
+| Pricing model | Pay-as-you-go, billed per service | Flat tiers, $0 Free or $20/mo Pro |

-| Learning Curve | Hard | Easy (Deno/JS only) |
+| Learning curve | Hard | Easy (Deno/JS only) |

 | Best For | Any workload at enterprise scale | Edge-distributed TypeScript APIs |